Carnage the Executioner

-Terrell Woods (born 1974), better known by his stage name Carnage The Executioner, is an American rapper from Twin Cities, Minnesota.
+Terrell X'Avion (born Maynard Terell Woods, 1974), better known by his stage name Carnage The Executioner, is an American rapper from Twin Cities, Minnesota.
 He is best known for rapping, human beatboxing, performing live, and teaching.

 Outside of his solo work, he is also part of the groups Ill Chemistry and Saltee.

-Based in Minneapolis, Carnage's musical journey has taken him on 15 U.S. tours, 5 European tours, and 1 Asian tour.
+Based in Minneapolis, Carnage's musical journey has taken him on 15 U.S. tours, 5 European tours, 1 Mexico Tour, and 1 Asian tour.
 Carnage gained national fame from his guest appearances with Eyedea & Abilities, however, his original songs are said to be what allowed fans to connect with him.
 Some of his original songs are Addict, Save My People, and The MTW Story.

 Career

 As a music fan since early childhood, Carnage The Executioner began as a self-trained artist.
 His experience in the music industry includes rapping, producing, performing, and teaching beatbox lessons, but is not limited to these things.

 In 1998 Carnage The Executioner beatboxed for Desdamona, and the two created the group Ill Chemistry.
 Shortly after in 2004, Carnage The Executioner started his own independent record label, Hecatomb Enterprise.

 After creating Hecatomb he used it to present his first release, The Carnology Vol. 0.5 EP.

 In 2007 Carnage The Executioner released Sense of Sound, a collaborative album with producer Booka B, and changed the label's name to Hecatomb Industries.
 His first solo album, Worth the Wait, was released in 2011.
 The following year he released Respect the Name.
 Respect the Name was overseen and largely produced by Carnage himself in 2012 to share with fans his life story.
 That year Carnage was also chosen by City Pages as one of the "Top 20 best Minnesota rappers".

 With skills in human beatboxing and over thirty years of experience, Carnage instructs others to "use the body as an instrument".
 However, with the increase in technology over recent years, he now also applies looping and effects pedals, commonly used by guitarists for added effect.
 His beatboxing skills can also be heard on albums by Hip-hop artists Aesop Rock and R.A. the Rugged Man.